aybarito/Block-and-Tree/README.md

 ## Final Review ##
 The final goal was to create Basic Blockchain with Merkle Tree.
-We did it by using internet resources to understand blockchain principles, and our technological stack was Python.
+We did it by using internet resources to understand blockchain principles, and our technological stack was Python. <br>
 **Libraries**: time, hashlib